 Books are a timeless source of knowledge.
 However, too few of us read enough, or have a reading habit altogether.

-People have been writing for centuries, there is a wealth of knowledge that can be tapped in books that you cannot find elsewhere.
+People have been writing for centuries, there is a wealth of knowledge that can be tapped into by reading books that you won’t find elsewhere.
 Knowledge is timeless, it doesn’t if it was written 2000 years ago, or yesterday if it is useful, it will remain useful.

 Numerous books are famous the world over and you should read them, but many books are lesser-known but no less beneficial.